 Improv is great for tackling these issues because it allows people to be fully in the moment and go with the flow.
 After all, every day we use improvisation in our conversations with others – we don’t rely on a script and we don’t try to be funny!

 We constantly need to improvise when life throws us curve balls.
 Improv Therapy helps people learn how to improvise in their own lives, especially in difficult situations and dealing with daily anxieties.

 The concept of, “Yes, and…” is the first rule of Improv.
 The second is there are no “wrong” ways to improvise!
-Not only will group participants get to learn skills from Improv games, they will also get to participate in a group discussion afterwards that reflects upon what they learned and how they can apply it to their personal real life situations.
+Not only will group participants get to learn skills from Improv games, they will also get to participate in a group discussion afterward that reflects upon what they learned and how they can apply it to their personal real-life situations.

 Improv Eases Anxiety

-Social anxiety disorders affect 40 million Americans* and are the largest mental health problem today’s culture groups.
-Improvisational comedy techniques are being used for social anxiety as well as for other psychosocial issues such as depression, negative self image disturbances and bullying.
+Social anxiety disorders affect 40 million Americans* and are the largest mental health problem today’s cultural groups.
+Improvisational comedy techniques are being used for social anxiety as well as for other psychosocial issues such as depression, negative self-image disturbances, and bullying.

 In Improvisational Comedy techniques, the basic principles of “yes and…” (to affirm and add rather than negate) allows clients to reframe perceived failures.
 The concept that there are “no mistakes” allows individuals to try new behaviors in a safe and accepting environment.
 In this workshop participants will understand how the combination of Improvisation games, Cognitive Behavioral Therapy and Mindfulness Meditation can alleviate symptoms of social anxiety.